zhbanton/wdi_1_ruby_demo_basics/README.md

 The Ruby Conditionals If and Case statement are best described with a code along.

 ### Demo
-* Create conditionals.rb in the demo dir.
+* Create conditionals.rb.

 #### Lab
-* Create a conditionals_lab.rb in the lab directory.
+* Create a conditionals_lab.rb.
 * Ask the user for thier letter grade, A|B|C|D|F.
 * Print out a message to the user depending on their grade.
-* Do this once using If/Elsif/Else statement.
+* Do this once using if/elsif/else statement.

 ## Loops
 Will run the _body_ of the loop until either a condition is met OR until a break statement is executed in the body of the loop.

 #### Demo
-* Create a loops.rb in the demo dir.
+* Create a loops.rb file.

 #### Lab
-* Create a loops_lab.rb it the lab dir.
+* Create a loops_lab.rb.
 * Create a variable for the number to guess.
 * Create a variable that will hold number entered by the user.
 * Create a loop that prompt the user for a number.